Habiburrahman Shakir: Biography

-Habiburrahman Shakir (Xäbibraxman Şakir) was born in Russian Empire in 1903.
-Unlike other members of the Finnish Tatar community, Shakir was not from the Nizhny Novgorod region but most likely from Tatarstan.
-His exact birthplace is suspected to be the city of Bolgar due to a name he used as an imam, "al-Bulgari".
-Another viewpoint reminds that such a name (nisba) is not always a reference to ones birthplace and could rather signify ethnic roots; in this case, the Volga Bulgars.
+Habiburrahman Shakir (al-Bulgari) was born in village Danış awılı, now located in modern Tatarstan, Kamsko-Ustyinsky District.
 During his younger years, Shakir studied theology for ten years at Bukhara, among other places.
-During the Russian Revolution, Shakir escaped to Kabul, where he met his future wife, Bibirehana Veliulla.
-(Bibiräyxanä Wäliulla).
+During the Russian Revolution, Shakir escaped to Kabul, where he met his future wife, Bibireyhana Veliulla.

 In 1947, as recommended by Musa Bigiev, Shakir moved to Tampere, Finland, where he became the local Tatar community's imam.
-Before this, he operated as imam in Peshawar.
-In 1942, Shakir had worked as a teacher in Bombay, where one of his students was the future president of Pakistan, Zulfikar Ali Bhutto.
+Before this, he operated as imam in Peshawar and in 1942, Shakir moved to work in Bombay, where one of his students was the future president of Pakistan, Zulfikar Ali Bhutto.
+From there, he arrived to Finland.

 In Finland, Shakir also worked as a reporter and publisher.
 In 1949, Shakir started to publish a monthly magazine named Finlandiye Islam Mücellesi (later called Islam Mecellesı).
 It was read locally and also abroad.
 Some of his other publications are for example a work with Semiulla Wafin named Din derésleré ve Islam tarihçesé, and a booklet in honor of Gabdulla Tuqay with his close friend, artist Aisa Hakimcan.
 Shakir is known to have wrote poetry and some fiction as well.
 One of his plays was called "Niyaz beynin mirasi".
 Central themes of the play were fatalism and free will.

 As an Islamic theologian, Shakir was well respected already before arriving in Finland.
 He was regularly visited by people who had questions about religion.
 The wide library of his was utilized as well, whenever needed.
 In addition to Tatar, Shakir also spoke Turkish, Arabic, Urdu and Persian.

+In 1966, Shakir traveled to Tashkent and met his old friend, theologist Ziyauddinkhan ibn Ishan Babakhan.

-Bibirehana Shakir was also a devoted Muslim.
+Bibireyhana Shakir was also a devoted Muslim.
 She helped especially the women of the Tatar community with religious matters.
-Bibirehana was the daughter of a known imam, Shamsulla Veliulla (Şämsulla Wäliulla), who during his life published 30 or so religious works in Kazan.
+Bibireyhana was the daughter of a known imam, Shamsulla Veliulla, who during his life published 30 or so religious works in Kazan.

 Habiburrahman made a pilgrimage to Mecca with his wife in 1972.
 During the trip, they met the king of Saudi Arabia, who had originally invited them.

-Shakir died in 1975, Bibirehana a year before.
-They are buried at the Helsinki Islamic Cemetery.
+Shakir died in Tampere and he is buried with his wife at the Helsinki Islamic Cemetery.
+They had eight children; Mohammed-Said, Rizaetdin, Saide, Raziye, Shihabetdin, Hamide, Kerime and Sabire.
+Daughter Hamide (Çaydam) is a Tatar language teacher.

-Finnish Tatar language teacher Hamide Çaydam is the daughter of Shakir.

 Some publications

+Spelling varies greatly.
+(Originally in Arabic script).